ADAPT: An Autonomous Forklift for Construction Site Operation: Perception

 \subsection{Joint Localization and Pallet Mapping}

 The goal of mapping is to derive a representation of the environment that is as rich in features as necessary for the application, but as compact as possible to keep computational complexity low.
-For ADAPT, there are two levels of abstraction in which we need to map the environment: The high-level representation of the pallet poses and the lower-level environment map with a strong focus on terrain traversability assessment, see Section~\ref{sec:mapping}.
+For ADAPT, there are two levels of abstraction in which we need to map the environment: The high-level representation of the pallet poses and the lower-level environment map with a strong focus on terrain traversability assessment, as described in Section~\ref{sec:mapping}.

 We use a factor graph-based approach~\cite{kschischang2001factor} that integrates the vehicle’s odometry data, GNSS measurements, and pallet detections into a joint optimization framework for high-level localization and pallet mapping.
-A factor graph is a theoretical framework that models unknown variables, measurements, and their interdependencies as a bipartite graph with two types of nodes, see Figure~\ref{fig:graph_state_estimation}.
+A factor graph is a theoretical framework that models unknown variables, measurements, and their interdependencies as a bipartite graph with two types of nodes (see Figure~\ref{fig:graph_state_estimation}).
 It consists of variable nodes (depicted as circles), which represent the variables to be estimated, and factor nodes (depicted as rectangles).
 In this context, factors can be binary (functions that relate two unknowns with one another) or unary (constraints on a variable based on a measurement).
 This factor graph approach is advantageous in this context as it allows flexible integration of multiple types of measurement and provides a probabilistic framework for managing uncertainties inherent in noisy and delayed sensor data.
 Our factor graph is shown in Figure~\ref{fig:graph_state_estimation}.
-Under typical outdoor conditions, we benefit from the highly accurate GNSS measurements from a dual-antenna system to provide global positioning and attitude information.
-However, our joint localization and pallet mapping approach enables effective localization of both the vehicle and pallets, even when GNSS signals are degraded or unavailable.
-While this method remains robust in short-term GPS-denied situations, extended periods without reliable GNSS data will lead to positional drift over time.
-The forklift pose nodes are connected using odometry based on wheel encoders and steering angle measurements.
-Pallets are detected and their poses are estimated from different viewpoints according to the forklift poses.
-Therefore, the estimation of the pose of the pallet is represented as a binary factor linking the position of the pallet with the location of the vehicle.
-We build upon iSAM2~\cite{kaess2012isam2} incremental smoothing to maintain real-time performance, yielding the most probable pallet and forklift poses given all odometry, GNSS, and pallet measurements.
-This allows the pose of a pallet to be optimized by measurements from different views.
-In addition, the pallet poses and vehicle location are optimized even without or with a less precise GNSS signal.